Multivariate response and parsimony for Gaussian cluster-weighted models: Inference

 \subsection{Model Selection}

-For choosing the ``best'' fitted model among a family of models, a likelihood-based model selection criteria is conventionally used, and for Gaussian mixture models, the BIC is the most popular.
-Even though mixture models generally do not satisfy the regularity conditions for the asymptotic approximation used in the development of the BIC \citep{keribin1998, keribin2000}, it has performed quite well in practice and has been used extensively \citep{dasgupta1998, fraley2002}.
+For choosing the ``best'' fitted model among a family of models, a likelihood-based model selection criterion is conventionally used, and the BIC is the most popular for Gaussian mixture models.
+Even though mixture models generally do not satisfy the regularity conditions for the asymptotic approximation used in the development of the BIC \citep{keribin1998, keribin2000}, it has performed well in practice and has been used extensively since the work of \cite{dasgupta1998} and \cite{fraley2002}.
 The BIC can be calculated as

 where $l(\hat{\bvartheta})$ is the incomplete-data log-likelihood at the maximum likelihood estimates and $m$ is the number of free parameters.
-The ICL is another commonly used information criterion which additionally makes use of the estimated mean entropy, i.e., it takes into account the uncertainty of the classification of an observation to a component and can be computed as
+The ICL is another commonly used information criterion that additionally makes use of the estimated mean entropy, i.e., it takes into account the uncertainty of the classification of an observation to a component and can be computed as

-Here, $\mbox{MAP}(\hat{z}_{ig})$ is the maximum \emph{a posteriori} probability and equals 1 if $\mbox{max}_{h}(\hat{z}_{ih})$, $h=1,\ldots,G$, occurs at component $g$, and 0 otherwise.
+Here, $\mbox{MAP}(\hat{z}_{ig})$ is the maximum \emph{a posteriori} probability and equals 1 if $\mbox{max}_{h}(\hat{z}_{ih})$, $h=1,\ldots,G$, occurs at component $h=g$, and 0 otherwise.